 Bandhas are electrical valves of the energetic body.
 They allow the energy to flow through the area(s) of concentration to activate the dormant potential of the subtle body.
 Essentially, in the latter stages of the practice, the Bandhas shall stimulate the Kundalini energy to flow out of the hips.
-The bandhas act as electrical regulators as well so that the Kundalini is filtered to its absolute form and be allowed to flow through the central channel of the energetic system, the Sushumna Nadi.
+The bandhas direct the kundalini through the central channel of the energetic system, the Sushumna Nadi.
 The heaviness (tama guna) of gross body is lifted so we can attain our natural opennes.
 As a result, prana flows abundantly (raja), quickly providing the pathway for us to reconnect to our unblemished spiritual identity (satwa guna).

 Generally, the life force that flows through our bodies has downward and outward flow.
 This is essential to keep a healthy level of electrical force to sustain our autonomic function.
 Too much leads to electrical overload which could overheat and burn the nervous system.
 Bandhas or the energy locks reverse this outward flow.
 They bound/bind back the dissipative energy and bring the subtle force back from sides toward the centre line of our energetic system (spine).
 This confinement of higher energy load in the system is normally useful for practitioners of meditation and energy-channelling for healing.
 Still, we need to control the electrical loads and the bandhas, aside from locking the subtle force, maintains the pressure in healthy and balanced levels.